Key takeaways:

 Technical vulnerabilities

-• Unpatched software or outdated software: When security updates are not applied promptly, attackers can exploit known weaknesses that already have documented fixes.
-Cybercriminals frequently scan the internet for systems running outdated software because these are easier targets.
+- Unpatched or outdated software: When security updates are not applied promptly, attackers can exploit known weaknesses that already have documented fixes.
+Cybercriminals often scan for systems running outdated software because they are easier targets.

-• Operating system flaws: Older or unsupported operating systems may contain built-in weaknesses that expose deeper system access.
+- Operating system flaws: Older or unsupported operating systems may contain weaknesses that expose deeper system access.
 If exploited, attackers may escalate privileges and move further into connected systems.

-• Remote code execution vulnerabilities: These vulnerabilities allow attackers to execute commands on your server remotely.
-In serious cases, this can result in full server takeover, ransomware deployment, unauthorized system access, or prolonged downtime.
+- Remote code execution vulnerabilities: These vulnerabilities allow attackers to run commands on your server remotely.
+In serious cases, this can lead to full server takeover, ransomware, unauthorized access, or prolonged downtime.

 Application and code-based vulnerabilities

-Not all vulnerabilities live at the system level.
-Many exist directly within your website, web applications, or custom-built tools.
-These are called application and code-based vulnerabilities, and they often stem from how a site is built or how it handles user input.
+Not all vulnerabilities happen at the system level.
+Many exist directly within websites, web applications, plugins, forms, databases, or custom-built tools.
+These are called application and code-based vulnerabilities, and they often come from insecure code or how a site handles user input.

-• Cross-site scripting (XSS): In this type of attack, malicious scripts are injected into webpages that other users view.
-Those scripts can steal login credentials, redirect visitors, or compromise user sessions.
+- Cross-site scripting (XSS): This occurs when attackers inject malicious scripts into webpages.
+These scripts can steal login details, redirect visitors to malicious links, or compromise user sessions.

-• Cross-site request forgery (CSRF): This attack tricks users into performing actions without their knowledge while they are logged in—such as changing account details or approving transactions.
+- Cross-site request forgery (CSRF): This attack tricks logged-in users into taking actions they did not intend to take, such as changing account details or approving transactions.

 To learn more about how to protect your website, explore our guide on What is website security?
 Beginner’s guide to protecting your site.